foopzern/foopzern/README.md

 # FoopZern
+too lazy to update any of this ---

-I'm a **2nd Year Information Technology Student** aspiring to be a **Game Developer** im a guy who just loves to code and make fun stuff that I enjoy during my free time.
+I'm a **3rd Year Information Technology Student** aspiring to be a **Game Developer** im a guy who just loves to code and make fun stuff that I enjoy during my free time.
 I am currently focused on API routing, Version Control, Security which includes protocols, ip security architectures.

 ## Check out my works~~